Moria fire: Merkel bursts the collar in meeting – clear text on EU policy – “You have to be sober”

 Merkel to Moria: “That is not a sign of Europe’s ability to act”

 Chancellor Angela Merkel* (CDU), on the other hand, regretted that it did not materialize.
 “That is not a sign of Europe’s ability to act and values,” she was quoted by participants as saying.
-Merkel * also protested against the interpretation that Germany was going it alone nationally.
+Merkel * also protested against the interpretation that Germany was going it alone at national level.
 Rather, let the solution found be a “Two-speed”which was agreed jointly with the Greek government.
-She thinks it is “right” to concentrate on families with children when admitting them and the “charm” of the planned measure is that these people are one The prospect of staying would have.
-You will continue to work for a “European approach”.
+She thinks it is “right” to focus on families with children when admitting them and the “charm” of the planned measure is that these people are one The prospect of staying would have.
+She will continue to advocate a “European approach”.

 Merkel and Seehofer agree on the refugee question about Moria: “Absolutely untenable conditions”